2020PB/police-brutality/reports/Virginia.md

 He states that shortly after this footage, he bumped into an officer and was shoved to the ground.

-Reddit link shows scuffle was instigated after a protestor beat a lacross stick against his own homemade shield like a drum and an officer went to stop him.
+Reddit link shows scuffle was instigated after a protester beat a lacross stick against his own homemade shield like a drum and an officer went to stop him.

 tags: pepper-spray, spray, shove, journalist